gabrielakuhn/tsp-service/readme.txt

 Project process:
 - The start point of this project is a Django project using djangorestframework
-- The server can be running with run_django.bat and it connects to a RESTapi to post/get location information
+- The server can be running with run_django.bat or example.bat and it connects to a RESTapi to post/get location information
 - The Location Model include the fields "name, latitude, and longitude"
-- Check location api in http://127.0.0.1:8000/api/location
+- The location api can be checked in http://127.0.0.1:8000/api/location
 - Posting can be done via browser or api/requests/locationpost.py.
 Using file data_for_test.json you can input one or more location
 - The publish.py file connect to location endpoint to get data
 - publish.py publish a message with location data to subscribe.py file which receive the message and handled it inside of tsp service